$ trip2g

 Spin up your own hub

 Convinced?
-Get a free 100MB sandbox on our cloud — no docker, no terminal — and start adding bases (Obsidian, Drive, TG).
+Get a free 100MB sandbox on our cloud, no docker, no terminal, and sync your Obsidian vault.
 Self-host later when you outgrow it.

 4. step 04